Shunichi Toki visits the glorious rock from 60s and 70s in his 1st mini-album. Exquisite and fun, “True Gazer” is a must listen.

 If you’re in for an emotional ride, “Ashita no arika” is the song for you.
-The verses are stripped, counting with acoustic guitars, distant melancholic guitar riffs and a simple beat.
-Slowly, emotion starts welling up and with it, the bass makes its entrance, adding a soulful touch this song.
+The verses are stripped, counting with acoustic guitars, distant melancholic guitar riffs, and a simple beat.
+Slowly, emotion starts welling up and with it, the bass makes its entrance, adding a soulful touch to this song.

 Strings add a delicate layer to this song.
 The chorus is filled with emotion, something that Shunichi Toki’s passionate performance further enhances.

-The bridge has one of the best guitar solos I’ve listened in a while.
+The bridge has one of the best guitar solos I’ve listened to in a while.
 I love the throwback sound it has, how raw it is, how much he goes for your heartstrings.
-It is a trademark power ballad guitar solo that you can find in 70s, 80s rock ballads yet it feels so right in this song.
+It is a trademark power ballad guitar solo that you can find in the 70s, 80s rock ballads yet it feels so right in this song.